Behind London’s shopfronts, coronavirus lockdown forces tough calculations

 Prime Minister Boris Johnson ordered people away from pubs and clubs on March 20 and announced a broader lockdown three days later.
 On Monday, in his first appearance since recovering from covid-19, Johnson acknowledged that the coronavirus has sucker-punched the economy but made clear that restrictions had to remain in place.

-In Britain, more than 21,000 people have died of the virus in hospitals, and thousands more have died in homes for the elderly.
-Though epidemiologists say the country is past the peak of the first wave, risk of another outbreak remains high.
+In Britain, more than 26,000 people have died of the virus.
+Though epidemiologists say the country is past the peak of the first wave, the risk of another outbreak remains high.

 “I refuse to throw away the efforts and sacrifice of the British people,” Johnson said.
 “I ask you to contain your impatience.”